 - Frivolous Lawsuit: When Orson read the tale of Goldilocks and the three bears and asked if any of the listeners knew what she did after trying the too hot and the too cold bowls of porridge, Lanolin suggested she sued the bears.

-- Fur Is Clothing: One strip has Lanolin remove her fur so she can cool off in a pond on a hot day.
+- Played straight in the May 1, 1988 strip, which has Lanolin remove her wool so she can cool off in a pond on a hot day.
 Roy attempts stealing it, before she grabs him and drags him into the water.
 Next panel, Lanolin is wearing Roy's feathers, and he's chasing after her to get them back while wearing her wool.